Arynelson/Arynelson/README.md

 ### Hello, welcome! 👋

-I am an engineer transitioning into the world of **Back-End Development**, passionate about technology and constantly seeking new knowledge. 🌍 I lead a nomadic lifestyle and have a dream: **to explore the world** while turning ideas into code.
+I am an engineer transitioning into the world of **Back-End Development**, passionate about technology and constantly seeking new knowledge.
 ---

 ## 🌟 About Me